Emotional and Verbal Abuse Within Marriage

 “Harsh words can destroy your marriage.
 Here’s how to defuse verbal abuse.”

-The ministry of All About Life Challenges, approaches this subject by helping you to better recognize verbal abuse, avoid depression and find hope — which is so important when you feel verbally beaten up.
-To learn more, please click onto the following link to read:
+The ministry of All About Life Challenges, approaches this subject by helping you to better recognize verbal abuse, avoid depression and find hope, which is so important when you feel verbally beaten up.
+To learn more, please read:

 “Guard my life and rescue me: